-Forking can be caused by rocks in the way and as above, too much nitrogen.
+Forking can be caused by rocks/sticks in the way and as above, too much nitrogen.

-Healthy Tops and no root development is usually caused by too much nitrogen in the soil.
+Healthy Tops and no root development is usually caused by too much nitrogen in the soil or not enough sunlight.

 Bitter tasting carrots from my experience is temperature related alongside a long growing season.
 I find if I leave the carrots too long they will be bitter.
 Carrots grown over the warmer months aren’t as tasty as the ones grown over winter.

 If you’re looking for something super easy to grow, try the paris market variety.
 You can view our full range of carrot seeds here.